thor1152/FinalProject_Spring26/README.md

 ## Troubleshooting

-If the consumer pod crashes, check the pod logs first:
+If the consumer pod crashes, check the pod logs in cloudshell first:

 ```bash
 kubectl logs deployment/ml-sqs-consumer --tail=100